How you can help save turtles in RNUP and Ontario

 - Do no try to feed the turtle.

-- Call Rouge National Urban Park Field Crew Lead at 437-998-6473 and/or the Ontario Turtle Conservation Centre at 705-741-5000 to get the turtle to proper rehabilitators as soon as possible.
+- Call the Rouge National Urban Park turtle "shell phone" at 416-938-3017 and/or the Ontario Turtle Conservation Centre at 705-741-5000 to get the turtle to proper rehabilitators as soon as possible.

 - Turtles are extremely resilient.
 Even if the turtle’s injuries look very severe, follow these steps and get it to a rehabilitator as soon as possible.
 Many turtles with extremely serious injuries have still made full recoveries.